 This fabric pumpkin design from Apple Green Cottage makes use of scrap pieces of fabric that you likely have leftover from other projects.
 These pumpkins immediately catch my eye because they are like quick little quilts, which I love.
 The included tutorial has instructions (and images!) for every small step of the process to keep you on track.
 The rolled burlap for a stem maybe my favorite part!

 Plaid Fabric Pumpkins

 I don’t know why, but plaid of any color combination just looks very fall-like to me.
 This fabric pumpkin pattern from The Jolly Jabber is similar to other patterns I’ve highlighted in this post but looks rustic and cozy at the same time.
-The stem is rolled-up felt hot glued to the body of the pumpkin to top off a quick and easy project.
-This one is ideal for all sewing abilities and fun from start to finish.
+The stem is rolled up and felt hot glued to the body of the pumpkin to top off a quick and easy project.
+This one is ideal for all sewing abilities and is fun from start to finish.